 Our context denotes that...

-Hypervolumes whilst they exist are not mainstream science nor are they defined to an accepted international standard thus their context is not covered on volume.cc at present.
+Hypervolumes whilst they exist are not mainstream science nor are they defined to an accepted international standard thus their context is not covered on volume.cc.

 Volume is a numerical quantity we get when we measure something of interest and use well defined formulas which interleave our measurements into "some" scalar output.
 This scalar (means singular) output is a volume quantity.
 It's a 3-dimensional cubic unit, it defines a 3-dimensional spacial quantity and it is expressed as a singleton value.